js1972/js1972.github.io/_drafts/2016-06-17-playing-with-raspberry-pi-and-opencv.markdown

 + Old-fashioned USB Keyboard
 + A TV (with HDMI input)

 When I bought my Pi it came with [Noobs](https://www.raspberrypi.org/blog/introducing-noobs/) pre-installed on the SD card - or so the documentation said!
-However once I connected the HDMI cable to the TV and plugged the USB keyboard into the Pi, then finally "powered up" - **I just got a bricked rainbow screen**.
+However once I connected the HDMI cable to the TV and plugged the USB keyboard into the Pi, then finally "powered up" - **I just got a coloured rainbow screen.
+My Pi was just a brick!**.

 A quick google search will show that this *unfortunately* is quite common (wtf) so I then manually downloaded [NOOBS](https://www.raspberrypi.org/downloads/) from the Raspberry PI downloads site.
 Followed the instructions to wipe my SD card and put the new NOOBS version on.
 Powered up!
 This time voila!
 I see the NOOBS setup screen.